stackevo/spudreq/draft-trammell-spud-req.md

 The use of SPUD for experimental signaling must be possible either without the registration of codepoints or namespaces with IANA, or with trivially easy (First Come, First Served {{RFC5226}} registration of such codepoints.

-## Proof a device is on-path

-Devices may make assertions of network characteristics relevant to a flow.
-One way these assertions can be assessed is by a demonstration that the device making it is on-path to the flow and so could adjust the characteristics to match the assertion.
-SPUD must therefore allow endpoints to distinguish on- path devices from devices not on the path.
-Network elements may also need to confirm that application-to-path assertions are made by the source indicated in the flow.
-In both cases, return routability (as in {{protection-against- trivial-abuse}}) may offer one incrementally deployable method of testing the topology to make this confirmation.

 # Security Requirements